Nanisivik: Conversion to naval station

 On August 8, 2007, CBC News reported that Canadian Forces documents showed plans to convert the site into a naval station.
 The plan, which would turn the former mine's existing port into a deepwater facility, would cost $60 million and it was expected that Prime Minister Stephen Harper would make an announcement during his stop in Resolute.

 On August 10, 2007, Harper announced construction of a new docking and refuelling facility in Nanisivik for the Canadian Forces, in an effort to maintain a Canadian presence in Arctic waters during the navigable season (June–October).
 The choice for Nanisivik as a site was partially based on its location within the eastern entrance to the Northwest Passage, and the existence of a deep-water berthing facility at the site, as well as a "jet-capable" airstrip nearby.

 Detailed planning for the project began in August 2007, with environmental studies and assessments being carried out in the summer of 2008.
 Construction at the site was originally expected to begin in the summer of 2010, with early operating capability available in 2012.
 The facility was planned to be fully operational by 2015.

-Once completed, the naval station will likely be home to the proposed Arctic Off-Shore Patrol Ships under the Harper government plan.
+Once completed, the naval station will likely be home to the Harry DeWolf-class offshore patrol vessels.

-These ships will have ice-breaking capability and help the current government's goal to enforce Canada's sovereignty over the region.
-These ships will likely allow the Victoria-class submarines to travel in the Arctic regions.
+These ships have ice-breaking capability and help the government's goal to enforce Canada's sovereignty over the region.
+These ships will likely allow the Victoria-class submarines to travel in the Canadian Arctic region.

 The facility was to have an initial operational capability in 2012, and be fully complete in 2015 but is behind schedule.
 Development is being delayed because environmental cleanup has been delayed as much as possible by Breakwater Resources Ltd., owned by Nyrstar N.V.

 In 2011 and 2012, the government started backing down on the Nanisivik conversion plans, explaining that construction in the far north is too expensive.
 The station will be primarily used for refuelling Arctic patrol and other government vessels, and construction was expected to begin in 2013, with the station operational by 2016.
 After repeated delays, construction on the site finally commenced in 2015.
 The station had been expected to be operational in summer 2019.
-However, in July 2020 it was confirmed that the station would not now be fully operational until 2022.
+After numerous delays during construction, As of January 2023 the expected completion is in 2024.
+According to the Department of National Defence, the main reasons for the frequent delays are rising costs of construction, logistics issues and a climate that limits the annual construction season.

 Geography

 Climate

-Nanisivik has a tundra climate (ET) with long, cold winters and very short, chilly summers that are rarely mild.
+Nanisivik has a tundra climate (a polar climate sub-type under the Köppen climate classification scheme) with long, cold winters and very short, chilly summers that are rarely mild.
 Early winter tends to be snowiest period of the year, with around 40% of all yearly snowfall falling during this short period.